 If the SQL statement does not currently point to a valid row, or if the column index is out of range, the result is undefined.
 These routines may only be called when the most recent call to sqlite3_step() has returned SQLITE_ROW and neither sqlite3_reset() nor sqlite3_finalize() have been called subsequently.
 If any of these routines are called after sqlite3_reset() or sqlite3_finalize() or after sqlite3_step() has returned something other than SQLITE_ROW, the results are undefined.
 If sqlite3_step() or sqlite3_reset() or sqlite3_finalize() are called from a different thread while any of these routines are pending, then the results are undefined.

 The sqlite3_column_type() routine returns the datatype code for the initial data type of the result column.
 The returned value is one of SQLITE_INTEGER, SQLITE_FLOAT, SQLITE_TEXT, SQLITE_BLOB, or SQLITE_NULL.
-The value returned by sqlite3_column_type() is only meaningful if no type conversions have occurred as described below.
-After a type conversion, the value returned by sqlite3_column_type() is undefined.
+The return value of sqlite3_column_type() can be used to decide which of the first six interface should be used to extract the column value.
+The value returned by sqlite3_column_type() is only meaningful if no automatic type conversions have occurred for the value in question.
+After a type conversion, the result of calling sqlite3_column_type() is undefined, though harmless.
 Future versions of SQLite may change the behavior of sqlite3_column_type() following a type conversion.

 If the result is a BLOB or UTF-8 string then the sqlite3_column_bytes() routine returns the number of bytes in that BLOB or string.
 If the result is a UTF-16 string, then sqlite3_column_bytes() converts the string to UTF-8 and then returns the number of bytes.
 If the result is a numeric value then sqlite3_column_bytes() uses sqlite3_snprintf() to convert that value to a UTF-8 string and returns the number of bytes in that string.
 If the result is NULL, then sqlite3_column_bytes() returns zero.